By Jen and Hilary Bayer

 We’ve also initiated a public service project, Silicon Valley Barcode of Life (svbol.org).
 Through it we’re addressing what we consider to be one of the most pressing issues of our times: bioannihilation, the sweeping away of diverse life, from tiny insects to huge redwoods and whales, through extinction and massive population reduction.

 In a little more than a year we’ve been able to inform hundreds of people about the importance of biodiversity, threats to it, and ways to protect it.
 We’ve learned and taught about how DNA “barcodes,” unique identifiers derived from short sequences of genetic material, are used to catalog and track biodiversity.
-And we’ve generated DNA barcodes for hundreds of species, some of which were the first to sequence.
+And we’ve generated DNA barcodes for hundreds of species, some of which we’re the first to sequence.

 Reflecting upon what we’ve learned and how we’ve served through SVBOL we ask, “How can we do this better?
 Can we grow it to be a right livelihood within or outside of Magic?
 Shall we do something entirely different?
 If we stop, who will do it?”